semgrep/semgrep-docs/docs/semgrep-code/glossary.md

 ## Policy

-A policy in Semgrep Code refers to the set of rules that Semgrep runs and the workflow actions undertaken when a rule from the policy generates a finding.
+A policy refers to the set of rules that Semgrep runs and the workflow actions undertaken when a rule from the policy generates a finding.

 A workflow action is an action that is performed by Semgrep when a finding is detected, such as notifying Slack channels or posting a comment in the PR or MR that generated the finding.

 Not to be confused with **policy-as-code**.